CURRENCIES: Dollar Slides To 6-month Low As Worries About Trump Return

 "[The euro-dollar] may still have problems overcoming the 1.1030 resistance, should our view of a firmer dollar on the back of higher oil prices and the better [capital expenditure] outlook materialize," they added.

-In other currencies, the pound held to firm gains after U.K. inflation data showed consumer prices rose 2.7% in April, more than the 2.5% expected.
-Sterling bought $1.2931, compared with $1.2895 late Monday in New York.
+In other currencies, the pound erased an earlier gain after U.K. inflation data showed consumer prices rose 2.7% in April, more than the 2.5% expected.
+Sterling bought $1.2892, compared with $1.2895 late Monday in New York.

 (END) Dow Jones Newswires